View programs

 Please contact the international office.

-Chemical engineering technology is about creating value through chemical conversions, all the way from lab-scale processes to optimizing full plant operations, and this program provides training to enable graduates to support this.
-Applications include:nuclear industry, manufacturing of purified metals, water treatment operations, material coatings and sustainable fuel sources.
-Chemical engineering technologists play a role in each of these areas.
+Chemical engineering technology is about creating value through chemical conversions, from lab-scale processes to optimizing full plant operations.
+Applications include nuclear industry, manufacturing of purified metals, water treatment operations, material coatings and sustainable fuel sources.
+Chemical engineering technologists play a role in each of these areas, and this program prepares career-ready graduates for these fields.

-This program will provide you with hands-on experience and a solid background in analytical chemistry, organic chemistry, nuclear physics and instrumental analysis including chromatography and spectroscopy, as well as process control and sustainability.
+This program will give you hands-on experience and a solid background in analytical chemistry, organic chemistry, nuclear physics and instrumental analysis including chromatography and spectroscopy, and process control and sustainability.
 Working alone and in teams, first-hand experience is emphasized through our fully equipped Analytical Instrumentation laboratory as well as process development and simulation.
 The core of the program will give you training and experience in the handling, analyzing, monitoring, processing and properties of a wide variety of chemicals.

-Safety and environmental compliance are both emphasized in the program as chemical engineering technologists take processes from “cradle to cradle”.
-The field placement component of the program provides valuable contacts and experience.
+Safety and environmental compliance are both emphasized in the program.
+An 80-hour field placement provides valuable contacts and experience.

 The courses listed below are for incoming students.
 If you are a current student, please refer to your program of study for the year you began your program.
 Your program of study can be found on MyDC.